blowfeld/aind-sudoku/README.md

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
-Please try using the environment we provided in the Anaconda lesson of the Nanodegree.
+Please try using the environment provided in the `.yaml` files in this repository.

 ##### Optional: Pygame

 Optionally, you can also install pygame if you want to see your visualization.
 If you've followed our instructions for setting up our conda environment, you should be all set.

 If not, please see how to download pygame [here](http://www.pygame.org/download.shtml).